 The window tax of 1696 was a genius way of imposing a tax on the wealthy community in a ‘discreet’ manner.
 England, Scotland, and Great Britain imposed this tax on houses that had more than two windows (in short, more affluent homes).
 The state probably figured that since more affluent people live in more beautiful homes with more windows, taxing the number of windows was an easy way of getting more tax from the rich.

 So there you have it, ten of the weirdest taxes both past and present in the world.
 Although nobody enjoys paying taxes, it is necessary and unavoidable.
-So the next time you fill up your income tax, be thankful you don't have to pay additional tax for candies or cow fart.
+So the next time you fill up your income tax, be thankful you don’t have to pay additional tax for candies or cow fart.
+Find out the top 5 countries with the highest income tax rates around the world.

 Which of the top 1o the weirdest taxes do you find funny?
 Do you know of other weird taxes, not on the list?
 Let us know in the comment below.